create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 TransformSensor generates output events when its targetObject enters, exits, and moves within a region in space (defined by a box).

-The TransformSensor node belongs to the **EnvironmentalSensor** component and its container field is *children.* It is available since X3D version 3.2 or later.
+The TransformSensor node belongs to the **EnvironmentalSensor** component and its default container field is *children.* It is available since X3D version 3.2 or later.

 ## Hierarchy